Updated August 2017!

 For more details on the Mongolia Bike Challenge, go to their event website.

 The Pioneer was new in 2016 and was pretty epic, thanks to the route along the Southern Alps of New Zealand, and the fact it really kept you ‘on tour’ as the stages were still starting and finishing in pretty isolated places.
 2017 was also pretty epic – you can read our recap.

-The Pioneer is a point to point race using a camp each night.
-While the days are long and tough, the feed zones are well stocked, the route is well marshalled, and the event crew are there to look after you when you finish.
+The Pioneer has ben a point to point race up until this… point.
+But things are about to change for 2018.
+With dates announced as 25-30 November 2018, the route is now 6 days long and starting and finishing in Queenstown.
+We expect the days to be a little shorter, and overnighting twice in locations.
+But we’ll have to wait and see.
 Catering trucks are in camp for some lunch options, and dinner is provided – and excellent.
 There’s a massage service and mechanical service on offer too – but they get busy so book early if required!
 As the race is yet to get ‘massive’ while it would be another event where a support crew would go a long way – you just don’t need one to have a good race and a good time.
-For now, the 2018 date is TBD – but watch this space!

 Want more details?
 Check out their website.